armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

        --regions us-east-1,us-west-2
    ```

-### IAM User Part 6: Adding/Enabling the AWS Cloudprovider to Spinnaker
+### IAM User Part 7: Adding/Enabling the AWS CloudProvider configuration to Spinnaker

 Once you've added all of the Managed (Target) accounts, run these commands to set up and enable the AWS cloudprovider setting as whole (this can be run multiple times with no ill effects):

-1. Add the AWS access key and secret access key from "IAM User Part 3" using Halyard (don't forget to provide the correct access key).
+1. Add the AWS access key and secret access key from "IAM User Part 4" using Halyard (don't forget to provide the correct access key).

    ```bash
    export ACCESS_KEY_ID=AKIA1234567890ABCDEF